UweGerdes/frontend-development/docker-gulp.md

 Now build the docker image - mind the '.' at the end of the command (meaning use current directory containing `Dockerfile` and other files needed for build).
 The build-args might be ommitted, the proxy settings assume that your computer `$(hostname -i)` has the proxy servers.

+If you have npm-proxy-cache running please make sure you build uwegerdes/nodejs with parameters before this:

 ```bash
 $ docker build -t uwegerdes/gulp-frontend \
 	--build-arg GULP_LIVERELOAD="5381" \